princengoc/princengoc.github.io/content/unspoken.md

 If you’ve played, given feedback, or just listened to me talk about this idea -- thank you!
 If you haven't played yet: [give it a try](https://un-spoken.netlify.app/)!

 I'm always looking for game improvement ideas, bugs or otherwise.
 If you know me, just tell me :).
-If you don't, well... or want to be all formal about it, please report at [https://github.com/princengoc/unspoken/issues](https://github.com/princengoc/unspoken/issues).
+If you don't, well...
+I'll make the github public soon.